 Gulf of Mexico recovery

 In 2010, BP made a commitment to help the people of the Gulf Coast recover from the Deepwater Horizon accident.
 Today, it is abundantly clear, based on data from BP, government agencies and numerous credible third-party sources, that BP has kept that commitment.
-BP has spent more than $29 billion so far to restore the Gulf economy and environment.
+BP spent more than $29 billion in claims payments and response, clean-up and restoration costs through July 2015, when the historic $18.7 billion settlement was announced resolving all litigation with the federal government and the five Gulf states over their economic and environmental claims related to the Deepwater Horizon spill.
+This settlement was approved by a federal court in New Orleans in April 2016.
+BP has now provisioned over $61 billion relating to the spill, including response, cleanup, economic claims, government payments, settlements and restoration.
 No company has done more to respond to an industrial accident than BP.
 The results are evident.
-The Gulf Coast economy has rapidly rebounded, with numerous tourism records being broken every year since the spill.
-Extensive scientific data collected and analyzed over the past five years show that the impact to the environment was of short duration and limited in geography, and BP has seen no data that suggest significant long-term population-level impacts on any Gulf species.
-As a result, the science points to the Gulf recovering more quickly than anticipated.
+The Gulf Coast economy has rapidly rebounded, with numerous tourism records being broken in the years since the spill.
+In addition, extensive scientific data collected and analyzed over the past six years show the Gulf recovering more quickly than anticipated.

 BP’s presence in the Gulf

 BP and its heritage companies have been at work in the Gulf of Mexico since the 1950s, and it has been exploring in the deepwater Gulf for more than a quarter century.
 BP is the largest investor in the deepwater Gulf of Mexico over the past 10 years.
 BP also owns more leases in the region than any other company.
 The company's business activities help support more than 45,000 jobs, including 8,000 BP employees, across all five Gulf Coast states.

 BP began compensating Gulf Coast residents, business owners and others with damage claims within weeks of the accident.